kivy/python-for-android/doc/source/buildoptions.rst

   include multiple jar files, pass this argument multiple times.
 - ``--intent-filters``: A file path containing intent filter xml to be included in AndroidManifest.xml.
+- ``--content-providers``: A file path containing provider xml to be included in AndroidManifest.xml.
 - ``--service``: A service name and the Python script it should run.
 See :ref:`arbitrary_scripts_services`.
 - ``--add-source``: Add a source directory to the app's Java code.